ec2/dockerfiles/truffle/README.md

 ### From the current npm package

 Sure.
-You just need to have the `Dockerfile` in the directory you are and
+Just stand in this very directory and execute

     docker build -t <your-username>/truffle .